You do not win by being right. You win by finding out faster.

 The mindset

-When I ran a session for the latest Startmate cohort, I opened with a line I have repeated to myself more times than I can count: you do not win by being right.
+I ran a session for the latest Startmate cohort and opened with a line I repeat to myself: you do not win by being right.
 You win by finding out faster.

-That sounds obvious, but most teams operate as though being right upfront is the goal.
-They spend weeks scoping, debating architecture, polishing designs in Figma, aligning stakeholders.
-By the time they ship, the market has already moved, or worse, they built something nobody actually wanted.
+Most teams operate like being right upfront is the goal.
+Weeks scoping, debating architecture, polishing Figma, aligning stakeholders.
+By the time they ship, the market has moved.
+Or they built something nobody wanted.

-At Fingertip, which was acquired by Linktree, and at VenueSafe, which was acquired by me&u, the pattern was the same both times.
+At Fingertip and VenueSafe, the pattern was the same.
 We shipped early, watched real users, and iterated hard.
-Speed was not a nice-to-have.
-It was survival.
+Speed was survival.

 Invert the question

-Charlie Munger had a line I keep coming back to: invert, always invert.
+Charlie Munger: invert, always invert.
 Instead of asking how to ship faster, ask what is making you ship slow.

-• Blocked work waiting on someone else's approval or decision.
+- Blocked work waiting on someone else's approval.

-• Vague ownership where nobody is clearly responsible for the outcome.
+- Vague ownership where nobody is responsible for the outcome.

-Most of these are not technical problems.
+Most of these are not technical.
 They are organisational drag.
-You fix them by changing the shape of the team, not by adding more process.
+You fix them by changing the shape of the team, not by adding process.

 The team shape that ships

-The fastest teams I have worked on share a few traits.
+The fastest teams share a few traits.
 One owner end-to-end, not a chain of handoffs between product, design, and engineering.
-Fewer meetings, because meetings are where momentum goes to die when there is nothing specific to decide.
+Fewer meetings, because meetings are where momentum dies when there is nothing specific to decide.
 Small teams, because communication overhead scales quadratically.
 A clear definition of done, because without it everything stays 90 percent finished forever.
-And the builder stays close to the user, because secondhand feedback loses the texture that matters most.
+The builder stays close to the user, because secondhand feedback loses texture.

 Think to 80 percent, then ship

-This is the principle I push hardest.
 You do not need full confidence to ship.
-You need enough confidence that you are pointed in roughly the right direction, and then you need real signal from real users.
+You need enough to know you are pointed in roughly the right direction.
+Then you need signal from real users.

-The last 20 percent of certainty before shipping is almost always the most expensive and least valuable.
-It is where teams burn weeks debating edge cases that may never materialise.
-Ship at 80 percent, learn what actually matters, and course correct with data instead of opinions.
+The last 20 percent of certainty is the most expensive and least valuable.
+Teams burn weeks debating edge cases that may never happen.
+Ship at 80 percent, learn what matters, and course correct with data instead of opinions.

 Building with AI

-AI has changed the speed equation dramatically.
+AI changed the speed equation.
 Not because it writes perfect code, but because it compresses the feedback loop.
-The cycle I use with Claude Code looks like this: AI writes the code, I review it, I give feedback, it iterates.
+With Claude Code: AI writes, I review, I give feedback, it iterates.
 That loop can happen dozens of times in an hour.

-AI also likes to build in layers, and this matches how I think about product development.
-Start with a fake version, a Wizard of Oz where nothing is real behind the surface.
-Then build a low-fi UI in code.
-Then add the data model, the API contract, the back-end logic.
+AI builds in layers, which matches how I think about product.
+Start with a Wizard of Oz where nothing is real behind the surface.
+Then a low-fi UI in code.
+Then the data model, API, back-end.
 Finally, polish the front-end.
 Each layer is shippable and testable on its own.

 You do not need to make AI slop

-One thing I wanted the cohort to hear clearly: AI output is not automatically low quality.
-But carelessness is always visible.
-People can sense when a product was generated and left unedited.
+AI output is not automatically low quality.
+But carelessness shows.
+People can tell when a product was generated and left unedited.

-The process I follow is three steps.
+Three steps.
 Generate a bad first cut.
 Sand the rough edges.
 Keep sanding until it feels right.
-The first draft from AI is never the finished product.
-It is raw material.
-The craft is in the editing, the same way it has always been.
+The first draft from AI is raw material.
+The craft is in the editing, same as always.

 Give AI a good setup

-AI works dramatically better with the right project infrastructure.
+AI works better with the right infrastructure.
 TypeScript gives it type safety to reason about.
-A linter and formatter like Ultracite means it produces consistent code without manual cleanup.
-Version control through Git means you can experiment freely and roll back when something goes wrong.
+A linter and formatter like Ultracite means consistent code without manual cleanup.
+Git means you can experiment and roll back.
 Logs give it context when debugging.

-If AI finds changes are hard to make in your codebase, that is a signal.
-It usually means your architecture has coupling problems that are slowing down humans too.
+If AI finds changes hard to make in your codebase, that is a signal.
+Your architecture has coupling problems that are slowing humans down too.

 Ship fast, rollback faster

 Speed without safety is reckless.
-But safety does not have to mean slowness.
-The approach I use is to bias hard towards action, ship small changes directly to main, and use pull requests for visibility rather than as gates.
-If something breaks, roll it back immediately.
+But safety does not have to mean slow.
+Bias towards action, ship small changes directly to main, and use pull requests for visibility, not as gates.
+If something breaks, roll it back.

-Raise the quality bar deliberately and only when mistakes are actually costly.
+Raise the quality bar only when mistakes are costly.
 Do not add process prophylactically.
-Every standard you introduce has a cost in speed, and that cost compounds.
+Every standard has a cost in speed, and that cost compounds.

 Do not guess what is broken